CSCfi/csc-user-guide/docs/apps/molden.md

 module load molden/6.7
 ```

 Note, that you need remote graphics to work with Molden.
-You can either enable X11 forwarding or use the [Puhti web interface desktop](../computing/webinterface/desktop.md) (recommended).
+You can either enable X11 forwarding or use the [Puhti-rhel7 web interface desktop](../computing/webinterface/desktop.md) (recommended).
 If you intend to run Molden on Mahti you can use [NoMachine](nomachine.md) as a fallback option.

 ## References